HeloiseS/hoki/paper/paper.md

 These data products are crucial to interpreting astronomical observations; for example they have been used to better understand the rate of supernovae and their progenitors [@eldridge13] as well as predicting the rate of black-hole mergers [@eldridge16].
 Although the BPASS outputs are available online, they can be challenging to use, due to the level of expertise required to perform the pre-processing necessary to allow optimal comparison to observational data.
 For example, creating synthetic Colour-Magnitude Diagrams (CMDs) requires searching through >100,000 models to create a 4-dimensional histogram by using a highly specialised algorithm to weight and bin the data appropriately.
-Before `hoki`, the only way to perform this fundamental task was to employ a code written in IDL (Interactive Data Language).
+Before `hoki`, the only way to perform this fundamental task was to employ a code written in IDL (Interactive Data Language) and released alongside the data (see BPASS [User Manual](https://bpass.auckland.ac.nz/9.html)).
 For astronomers who do not own an IDL license, or for the large fraction of people who use Python, there was no alternative.
 Other complex data structures, such as Hertzsprung-Russel (HR) Diagrams, have no supporting utility code even in IDL.
 This situation has led to a duplication of efforts and a reproducibility concern.